slugmandrew/mt-bean-validators/README.md

     </dependency>
 ```

-With version 0.20.0 I've switched from validation-api 1.0 to 1.1, if your project needs api 1.0 compatibility, please use version 0.10.1 of this packag.
+With version 0.20.0 I've switched from validation-api 1.0 to 1.1, if your project needs api 1.0 compatibility, please use version 0.10.1 of this package.